StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 Original translations are a special subset of scripture quotations, so share the same styling.
 Just like scripture quotation sections, for each original translation section, the biblical passage being quoted shows up in the header.

 Inferred words are added to the text using square brackets.
 These words do not appear in the original text, but are added by me to make things more clear.
 The King James Version does something similar, but added words in the KJV are italicized instead of using brackets.
-The main difference in what I do versus what the KJV does is frequency -- I generally add many more words than does the KJV.
+The main difference in what I do versus what the KJV does is frequency---I generally add many more words than does the KJV.
 The goal is to make the meaning of the text as clear as possible.

 In addition to inferred words, I also make use of explanatory remarks in parentheses.
 To avoid ambiguity with parenthetical statements that are part of the actual text, all of the explanatory remarks I add begin with abbreviations, while I will never translate words that are part of the actual text with abbreviations.
 Here's the full list of abbreviations that can introduce my explanatory remarks:

 - i.e.: coming from Latin *id est*, meaning "that is."
 The abbreviation I most frequently use, i.e. is used to clarify and explain.
 - e.g.: coming from Latin *exempli gratia*, meaning "for example."
 This abbreviation, unsurprisingly, is used to introduce examples.
 - cf.: coming from Latin *confer*/*conferatur*, meaning "compare."
 This abbreviation is used to introduce things that ought to be compared (or possibly contrasted) with the present topic.
 On this site, it is overwhelming used to introduce scripture passages as cross references: "Salvation comes by grace through faith (cf. Ephesians 2:8-9)."
 - lit.: an abbreviated form of the English word *literally*.
 I use this abbreviation to give an additional more literal translation of a specific word or phrase.
-Used especially if the literal meaning is somewhat idiomatic in nature -- which would be why the normal (non-parenthetical) translation doesn't use the literal meaning.
+Used especially if the literal meaning is somewhat idiomatic in nature---which would be why the normal (non-parenthetical) translation doesn't use the literal meaning.
 This is not something that only happens when translating Greek and Hebrew, by the way, as if these ancient languages were somehow unique in having specialized idioms.
 For example, you might consider the Chinese idiom [鶴立雞群](https://en.wiktionary.org/wiki/%E9%B6%B4%E7%AB%8B%E9%9B%9E%E7%BE%A4).
 If I were translating a sentence with this phrase, perhaps it would go something like "Within his studies at University, John was an exceptional person among his peers (lit. "a crane standing in a flock of chickens")."

 #### Ichthys translations